semlanghi/kEPLrbook/README.md

 ## Jupyter Server

-The Jupyter Server is the location on which the jupyter kernel is running.
-The kernel is python-wrapped kernel for jupyter.
+The Jupyter Server is where the jupyter kernel is running.
+The kernel is a python-wrapped kernel for jupyter.
 The implementation of the _doExecute_ method is essential, since it basically changes the destination of the requests according to presence of a magic in the cell.

 ```
     def do_execute(self, code, silent,